PLUTOX NZ

 Asset Register Cleanup & Lifecycle Control

-Re-structured equipment register fields and lifecycle state definitions (commissioning, PM, repair, disposal) into a PAM-style operational layer with clearer work-order, due-date, and traceability logic.
+Re-structured equipment register fields and lifecycle state definitions (commissioning, PM, repair, disposal) into a clearer operating layer with stronger work-order, due-date, and traceability logic.

 • Improved data consistency across locations